Monorepo structure#

 design free of NodeJS dependencies, and since those are transitory,

-cannot have runtime NodeJS dependent
+libs/common cannot have runtime NodeJS dependent

 dependencies.
-(Although, it does have devDependencies
+(Although, it does have devDependencies on

-, because the tests it uses file-utils.ts
+node-utils, because the tests it uses file-utils.ts defined

 there).

-code necessarily needs to run
+However: the build-info.ts code necessarily needs to run

-to obtain information about the build, if only at build
+git-depend to obtain information about the build, if only at build

 time.